Ronald Bennett (priest)

-Father Ronald Bennett OFM (born 1935) is a Franciscan friar and a former spiritual director, sports master and bursar of Gormanston College, County Meath, Ireland, who was convicted of sexual assault against some of his pupils.
+Ronald Bennett, OFM (1935 – February 2024) was an Irish Franciscan friar and a spiritual director, sports master and bursar of Gormanston College, County Meath, Ireland, who was convicted of sexual assault against some of his pupils.
 His faculties for hearing confession and celebrating mass publicly have been withdrawn.
-Bennett lives at Dún Mhuire, Killiney, County Dublin.
+Bennett lived at Dún Mhuire, Killiney, County Dublin.
+Bennett died in February 2024, at the age of 88.

 Conviction

 Bennett joined the staff of the college in 1963 and his duties also included organising teams of altar boys.
 He pleaded guilty at Dublin Circuit Criminal Court on 29 June 2006, to six sample charges of sexually abusing four pupils, three of whom were boarders, at the college on dates from 1974 to 1981.